stAr-Chen6/Amazon-Review-Text-Analysis/README.md

 		iii)computing R^2 and MAE between predicted overall score and ground truth.

-Folder "Data":
-1. Method 1:
-        -negative_word.txt: Globally defined negative words for Word Embedding.
-        -positive_words.txt: Globally defined positive words for Word Embedding.

-2. Method 2:
-        -method2_significance_analysis.xlsx: Student T-test between method 2 and baseline (random labeling).

-3. Method 3:
-        -method3_significance_analysis.xlsx: Student T-test between method 3 and baseline (random labeling).

-4. Method Comparison:
-        -method_performance.xlsx: Data of four different metrics that can evaluate the performance of three different methods.
-        -method_comparison.xlsx: Student T-test between method 2 and method 3.

-5. shirt_meta.csv:
-        -All meta-data such as title about the products whose name contains “shirt”.

-6. shirt_review.csv:
-        -All data about the products whose name contains “shirt”.

-7. sweatshirt.csv:
-        -All reviews about sweatshirt from shirt_review.csv.

-8. sweatshirt_100words.csv:
-        -All reviews with more than 100 characters from sweatshirt.csv.

-9. sweatshirt_sample1200.csv:
-        -1200 reviews extracted from sweatshirt_100words.csv for manually labeling.

 10. 1200.csv:
         -Manually labeled dataset for training models and evaluation.